-- Understanding and generating human-readable text (or speech) using computational methods - Use of rule-based or statistical approaches for this purpose - The output information produced is not always correct.
+- Understanding and generating human-readable text (or speech) using computational methods - Rule-based and/or statistical approaches are used for this purpose. - The output information produced is not always correct.

 Elements of empirical methods in NLP

 - Evaluation measures.
 Quantification of the quality of a method, especially its effectiveness - Empirical experiments.
 Evaluation of the quality on text corpora and comparison to alternative methods - Hypothesis testing.
 Use of statistical methods to "proof" the quality of a method in comparison to others